furrukht10/furrukht10/README.md

 ### Hi there 👋 I'm Furrukh Tanveer.

-A first year student studying Computer Science at Ryerson University.
+A second year student studying Computer Science at Ryerson University.

 Familiar with:
 - JavaScript